jamespankhurst/jamespankhurst/README.md

-### I love coding.

-Been doing it for years, only discovered Git in September 2021.
+### If only...

+..
+I'd explored Git earlier.

-For months, years I'd been meaning to look into Git, but something always got in the way.
+Been coding for years and had been meaning to look into Git for years.

-Including laziness.

-What a mistake!
+Finally got un-lazy in September 2021.

 What a fantastic resource.